blyncnov/Chingu-pair/README.md

 Live Site URl : [chingu-cart](https://chingu-cart.vercel.app/)

 ## My Process
-I started this `Project` by bootraping React js and then installing scss ..
+I started this `Project` by bootstrapping React js and then installing scss ..
 I started by making the folder structure .

 ## Built With